Chaitanya-pati/BRFMLive/replit.md

 **Third-Party APIs:**
 - **CoWIN API** (https://cdn-api.co-vin.in): Free public API for fetching Indian states and cities (districts).
 Used for dependent dropdown functionality where city selection depends on state selection.
+  - **Fallback Strategy**: Static data provided for 33 Indian states and districts for UP, Maharashtra, and Delhi when API is unavailable
+  - **Flexible City Input**: Form automatically switches to text input when no city dropdown data is available, allowing manual entry

 **Frontend Libraries:**
 - @react-navigation/native & native-stack: Navigation framework